Leon Czolgosz: Trial and execution

 After McKinley's death, newly inaugurated President Theodore Roosevelt declared, "When compared with the suppression of anarchy, every other question sinks into insignificance."

 On September 13, the day before McKinley succumbed to his wounds, Czolgosz was taken from the police headquarters, which were undergoing repairs, and transferred to the Erie County Women's Penitentiary temporarily.
-On September 16, he was brought to the Erie County Jail to be arraigned before County Judge Emery.
+Three days later, he was brought to the Erie County Jail to be arraigned before County Judge Emery.
 After the arraignment, Czolgosz was transferred to Auburn Prison.

 A grand jury indicted Czolgosz on September 16 with one count of first-degree murder.
-Throughout his incarceration, Czolgosz spoke freely with his guards, but he refused every interaction with Robert C. Titus and Loran L. Lewis, the prominent judges-turned-attorneys assigned to defend him, and with the expert psychiatrist sent to test his sanity.
+During his incarceration, Czolgosz spoke freely with his guards, but he refused every interaction with Robert C. Titus and Loran L. Lewis, the prominent judges-turned-attorneys assigned to defend him, and with the expert psychiatrist sent to test his sanity.

 The case was prosecuted by the Erie County District Attorney, Thomas Penney, and assistant D.A.
-Frederick Haller, whose performance was described as "flawless".
+Frederick Haller.
 Although Czolgosz answered that he was pleading "Guilty", presiding Judge Truman C. White overruled him and entered a "Not Guilty" plea on his behalf.

 Czolgosz's trial began in the state courthouse in Buffalo on September 23, 1901, nine days after McKinley died.
 Prosecution testimony took two days and consisted principally of the doctors who treated McKinley and various eyewitnesses to the shooting.
 Lewis and his co-counsel called no witnesses, which Lewis in his closing argument attributed to Czolgosz's refusal to cooperate with them.
 In his 27-minute address to the jury, Lewis took pains to praise McKinley.

 Scott Miller, author of The President and the Assassin, notes that the closing argument was more calculated to defend the attorney's "place in the community, rather than an effort to spare his client the electric chair".

 Even had the jury believed the defense that Czolgosz was insane, by claiming that no sane man would have shot and killed the president in such a public and blatant manner, knowing he would be caught, there was still the legal definition of insanity to overcome.
 Under New York law, Czolgosz was legally insane only if he was unable to understand what he was doing.
 The jury was unconvinced of Czolgosz's insanity due to the directions given to them by Judge White; they voted to convict him after less than a half-hour of deliberations (a jury member later said it would have been sooner but they wanted to review the evidence before conviction).